Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/getting-started-with-the-terminal.md

 ### Bash List

-Another handy command is `ls` it means `list` and can we used to show folders inside the directory we are in.
+Another handy command is `ls`; it means `list` and can be used to show folders inside the directory we are in.

 ```bash
 ls // Show current directory